VFKarsten/vf-advanced-java-development/README.md

 2. open the IDE and and click in the Menu/Open/project directory/'project' --> new project is going to be created

+> For test purposes with JUnit 5 we need to add JUnit as a dependency
+1. Open pom.xml in the root directory of your project.
+2. In pom.xml, press AltInsert and select Dependency.
+3. In the dialog that opens, type org.junit.jupiter:junit-jupiter in the search field.
+Locate the necessary dependency in the search results and click Add.
+4. When the dependency is added to pom.xml, click Reimport All Maven Projects in the Maven tool window to import the changes.

 ### Start MySQL - database as a docker container
-To start the database as a docker container, run the following command:
+> To start the database as a docker container, run the following command:
 ```
 docker run \
   --name mysql-db \